Goldilocks and the Three Bares

-Goldilocks and The Three Bares is a 1963 nudie-cutie film from the legendary exploitation team of Herschell Gordon Lewis and David F. Friedman.
+Goldilocks and The Three Bares is a 1963 nudie-cutie film from the exploitation team of Herschell Gordon Lewis and David F. Friedman.
 The plot of the film has nothing to do with the famous fable which inspired the title.
 It was billed as the "first nudist musical" (not to be confused with The First Nudie Musical, 1976).

 Plot

-The film follows the perils of nightclub singer Eddie Livingston (Rex Marlow), as he pursues press agent Alison Edwards (Downe).
+The film follows the perils of nightclub singer Eddie Livingston, as he pursues press agent Alison Edwards.
 Livingston's comic foil Tommy Sweetwood is an unsuccessful comedian who manages to offend his entire audience in one way or another with his brash, insensitive humor.
 Alison likes Eddie enough, but she hides a dark secret; she is a nudist.
 The two go back and forth playing cat and mouse as Eddie sings a series of Bobby Vinton-ish ballads like "Good Things Happen When I'm with You".

 One day, Tommy follows Alison on one of her clandestine weekend getaways and discovers her secret, promptly passing the information along to Eddie.
 Shocked, Eddie denounces Alison during a radio broadcast.
 But Tommy has been enlightened by his visit to the nudist camp, and plays Cupid for the star-crossed lovers, and the three soon decide to spend the next weekend at the camp.
 Eddie embraces the nudist lifestyle, and becomes a firm believer.
 This, of course, is parlayed through a lengthy set of sequences showing the film's characters enjoying a smattering of activities nude, such as horseback riding, yachting, swimming and water skiing.